China sentences 9 in fentanyl trafficking case after US tip

 But the business had grave implications.
 Police photographs of the seizure show a dingy, chaotic scene, with open containers of unidentified chemicals and Chinese police in rubber gloves and breathing masks.

 Liu and Jiang were accused of manufacturing and trafficking illicit drugs.
 The others were accused of trafficking.
-Death sentences are almost always commuted to life in prison after the reprieve.

 Chinese officials said the Xingtai case was one of three fentanyl trafficking networks they are pursuing based on U.S. intelligence, but declined to discuss the details of the other cases, which are ongoing.

-Austin Moore, an attaché to China for the U.S. Homeland Security Department, said the Xingtai case was “an important step” showing that Chinese and U.S. investigators have the capacity to collaborate across international borders.
+Austin Moore, an attaché to China for the U.S. Homeland Security Department, said the Xingtai case was “an important step” showing that Chinese and U.S. investigators are able to collaborate across international borders.

+Moore said Chinese police identified more than 50 U.S. residents who tried to buy fentanyl from the Xingtai organization.
+Those leads prompted over 25 domestic investigations and have already resulted in three major criminal arrests and indictments in New York and Oregon, he said.

 Scrambling to contain surging overdose deaths, Washington has blamed Beijing for failing to curb the supply of synthetic drugs that U.S. officials say come mainly from China.
 In August, President Donald Trump lashed out at Chinese President Xi Jinping for failing to do more to combat illicit opioid distribution in China’s vast, freewheeling chemicals industry.
 U.S. officials have reportedly moved to link Beijing’s efforts on fentanyl to U.S. trade talks.